dangazineu/tako/docs/designs/exec-workflow-engine.md

     - Steps can be marked as `long_running: true`.
 When the engine encounters such a step, it will start the step's container and then immediately persist the workflow state and exit, returning the `<run-id>` to the user.
     - The container will continue to run in the background.
 The user can check its status with `tako status <run-id>` and resume the workflow with `tako exec --resume <run-id>` once the long-running step has completed.
     - It is the responsibility of the workflow author to ensure that the long-running step will eventually complete and that there is a way to determine its completion (e.g., by writing a file, updating a status in a database).
 The `tako/poll@v1` built-in step is provided for this purpose.
+    - **Failure Detection**: The engine does not actively monitor long-running steps for crashes or system reboots.
+If a container crashes, it will simply exit.
+It is up to the workflow author to use the `tako/poll@v1` step with appropriate timeouts and checks to detect such failures.
+For example, a polling step could check for the existence of a "success" file, and if the file is not present after a certain amount of time, the workflow would fail.

 ### 3.1.
 Workspace Management